-Citigroup is another global company that prefers outsourcing IT services.
+Citigroup is another global company that outsources IT services to popular onshore nearshore offshore countries.
 In 2012, the company cut down nearly 25% of in-house IT-related positions to outsource them.
 By now, the proportion has changed.
 Now the central part of IT operations is conducted offshore.

 Key Differences between Onshore, Nearshore, and Offshore Outsourcing

 The outsourcing models we’ve discussed today offer tangible benefits for businesses with different priorities.
 Take, for instance, the onshore option.
 It grants geographical proximity to have complete control over the development process.
 But consider offshore or nearshore development outsourcing; you will have to delegate a large portion of tasks to outside specialists.